miklevin/MikeLev.in/_posts/2022-09-12-going-down-the-wsl-to-lxd-install-script-rabbit-hole.md

 headline: Exploring the WSL and LXD Install Script to Create a Jupyter Server on Windows
 description: I'm working on a project to create a bash install script that will set up a Jupyter server on a Windows machine.
 I'm writing the script, installing it from an Ubuntu 18.04 instance with LXD, creating a PowerShell script, and setting up a ~/repos folder and jupyme repo.
 Follow my journey as I build this project and learn along the way.
 keywords: Windows, Bash, Script, Ubuntu, LXD, PowerShell, Jupyter, Server, Instance, Repos, Github, Jupyme
-categories: jupyter, lxd, bash, script, github, ubuntu, powershell
+categories: bash, github, lxd, powershell, script, jupyter, ubuntu
 layout: post
 ---